 Make sure you use verified monitoring and measuring equipment and analyse the results as part of EMS implementation.

 Results from monitoring and measuring should be documented: use this General Monitoring Record as a template.

 Environmental Performance Evaluation (EPE) is an internal management tool that provides managers with ongoing information about how well your organisation’s environmental system is performing.
 It can help your organisation measure, evaluate and communicate environmental performance and identify areas for improvement.

 Internal auditing helps determine whether environmental performance is improving as intended and whether the EMS meets the certifiable requirements of ISO 14001.
 Your organisation will need to establish and implement an internal audit programme, including the frequency, methods, responsibilities, planning requirements and report on findings.
 How to summarise an audit plan with key stages.

 Improving environmental performance is a requirement of ISO 14001 certification.

-An EMS acts as a preventive tool to identify and address inconsistencies and failures in the system.
-If your internal audit reveals that a particular EMS requirement has not been fulfilled or there is an instance of non-compliance with regulations, then corrective actions must be taken.
+If your internal audit reveals that environmental objectives are not being met or there is an instance of non-compliance with regulations, or if there are inconsistencies with the management system itself, then corrective actions must be taken.
 See Requirements of ISO 14001 for checking and review.
 Those actions must also be reviewed to assess whether the problem has been addressed, including documenting the results.